mojotech/legion/README.md

-# legion... for we are many
+# Legion... for we are many

-We should put more documentation here.

 ## Prerequisites